gofractally/psibase/doc/psidk/src/psibase/README.md

 `<DATABASE>`, which is required, is a path to the psibase database. psinode creates it if it does not already exist.

-If you don't give it any other options, psinode will just sit there with nothing to do.
-There are three important options for creating and running a local test chain:
+If you don't give it any other options, psinode will find that it has nothing to do and immediately shut down.
+There are four important options for creating and running a local test chain:

+- `--listen` tells psinode an interface and TCP port to listen on.
+If this argument is not provided, the HTTP server will not run.
+The argument can be any of the following
+  - A port number: Listens on `0.0.0.0` with the specified port
+  - An IP address: Listen on port 80 on the given interface
+  - An IP address and port separated by a colon: `ipv4:port` or `[ipv6]:port`
+  - An `http` or `https` URL: The host component must be an IP address.
+All components other than the host and port must be empty. `https` requires `--tls-cert` and `--tls-key` to be provided.
+  - A filesystem path: Listens on a local socket
 - `-p` or `--producer` tells psinode to produce blocks.
 It will not start production on an empty chain until you boot the chain (below).
 Its argument is a name for the producer. psinode will only produce blocks when it is this producer's turn according to consensus.
 Multiple distinct nodes must not use the same producer name.
 - `-o` or `--host` tells psinode to host the http interface.
 Its argument is a domain name which supports virtual hosting. e.g. if it's running on your local machine, use `psibase.127.0.0.1.sslip.io`.
-Right now it always hosts on address `0.0.0.0` (TODO).
-The port defaults to 8080 but can be configured with `--port`.
-The http interface also accepts p2p websocket connections from other nodes (see `--peer`).
+This argument allows on-chain services to handle HTTP requests and also allows the node to accept transactions.
 - `-k` or `--key` tells psinode a private key with which to sign blocks.
-It must match the producer's public key.
-If the producer has no key set, then it may be omitted.
+Any number of keys may be provided, but only the one that matches the public key corresponding to the producer name will be used.
+If the correct key is not provided, then `psinode` will be unable to produce blocks.

-Four more options are important for connecting multiple nodes together in a network:
+Three more options are important for connecting multiple nodes together in a network:

-- `--port` tells psinode the TCP port for the http interface.
-The default port is 8080.
+- `--p2p` tells psinode to allow external nodes to peer to it over its http interface at `/native/p2p`.
 - `--peer` tells psinode a peer to sync with.
 The argument should have the form `host:port`.
 This argument can appear any number of times.
 - `--autoconnect` limits the number of out-going peer connections.
 If it is less than the number of `--peer` options, the later peers will be tried after a connection to an earlier peer fails.
-- `--p2p` tells psinode to allow external nodes to peer to it over its http interface at `/native/p2p`.

-psinode does not include https hosting; use a [reverse proxy](https.md) to add that when hosting a public node.

 Options controlling native content (enabled in new nodes by default):

 - `--service` *host*:*path*: tells psinode to host static content from *path*.
 - `--admin` `'builtin:*'` | `'*'` | *service*: tells psinode to enable the [admin API](../http.md#node-administrator-services)

+Options controlling TLS:
+- `--tls-cert` *file*: A file containing the certificate chain that the server will use.
+The key must be specified as well using `--tls-key`.
+This certificate will be used both as a server certificate for incoming https connections and as a client certificate for outing p2p connections using https.
+The certificate should be a wildcard certificate, valid for both *host* and \*.*host*.
+- `--tls-key` *file*: The private key corresponding to `--tls-cert`
+- `--tls-trustfile` *file*: This file should contain trusted root certification authorities used to verify certificates.
+If it is not provided a system dependent default will be used.

 Options can also be specified in a configuration file loaded from `<DATABASE>/config`.
 If an option is specified on both the command line and the config file, the command line takes precedence.
-When a new database is created, it will be initialized with a default configuration file that hosts the [administrator service](../system-service/admin-sys.md) on [http://localhost:8080/](http://localhost:8080/).
+When a new database is created, it will be initialized with a default configuration file that includes the [administrator service](../system-service/admin-sys.md).

 The configuration file also controls [logging](logging.md).